 The significant advantages of raised bed gardening made me believe them only when I tried it myself and saw the results.
-When I first began gardening in my lovely backyard, my idea was just enjoying the gardening itself, the simple joy of it, playing with the soil and plants.
+When I first began gardening in my lovely backyard, my idea was to enjoy the gardening itself, the simple joy of it, playing with the soil and plants.

-For people laboring large-scale productions, traditional gardening has some advantages over other types when it comes to time/result performance.
-However, for homeowners, who have limited place and consumption, raised garden beds more a preferable way of dealing with the job.
+For people laboring in large-scale productions, traditional gardening has some advantages over other types when it comes to time/result performance; however, for homeowners who have limited place and consumption, raised garden beds more a preferable way of dealing with the job.

 Here I’m talking about containers several inches above the ground.
 For building the containers, almost any suitable materials can be used, including wood, rocks, bricks, or even straw bales.
-As for dimensions, to reach each point easier, front to back width shouldn’t exceed four feet, and the depth should be at least six inches.
+As for dimensions, to reach each point easier, the front-to-back width shouldn’t exceed four feet, and the depth should be at least six inches.

 Here Are Some Advantages Of Raised Bed Gardening for Vegetable Gardening